largehadroncollider/defcon-guide/DEF CON Guide.md

 ## Food

-Vegas food is expensive, especially on strip and inside hotels/casinos.
+Vegas food is expensive, especially on the strip and inside hotels/casinos.
 Casino/hotel restaurants fill up really fast at all the times that humans like to eat, especially con ones.
 Eating last minute is probably not going to happen, and being hungry means you’re going to have a bad day.
 Crafty hackers pack/make meals in their rooms to save money or eat at off-strip locations.
 Beware -- your hotel minifridge probably won't have a freezer!
 Many people pack protein bars, caffeine pills, and snacks in their carry ons to have on hand.
 Beware morning coffee lines, which get incredibly long.

 ## Transportation

 DEF CON requires a LOT of walking.
-The hotels are enormous; even just walking through two casinos to get to your hotel will take you 15 minutes.
+The hotels are enormous; even just walking through two casinos to get to your room will take you 15 minutes.
 Your walks outside in the LV weather will feel like a slow descent into hell.
 Vegas in August feels like you are dying inside an oven with zerofuckingpercenthumidity.
 You will get exhausted and want a quick nap or want to drop some stuff off and start wishing your room was closer.
 You’ll also want to be able to stumble into your room immediately after overdrinking.

-Cabs get expensive and are popular and all the times you want to use them too, and may try to drive you to strip clubs and other places.
+Cabs get expensive and are popular and all the times you want to use them too and may try to drive you to strip clubs and other places.
 Compare prices to Lyft/Uber and see which one is cheaper.
 You can also make friends with people who want to go to the same place you do and split the cost.
 Try to travel at off times and think in advance of where you need to be and when you need to be there, then give yourself at least the standard margin.

 Depending on where you are staying, the Las Vegas monorail might be another option to help you get around.
 It runs between MGM Grand and SLS.
 It operates between 7am and 00:00-03:00 depending on the day.
 More details can be found [here](https://www.lvmonorail.com/).
 Keep an eye on Groupon for discounts on standard multi-day fares.